fabianlee/docker-prom-golang-hello-world-web/README.md

 Kubernetes compatible health check available at "/healthz".

-Final image is based on busybox:1.36.1-glibc totaling about ~16Mb because it takes advantage of multi-stage building.
+Final image is based on busybox:1.36.1-glibc totaling ~16Mb because it takes advantage of multi-stage building.

 # Pulling image from GitHub Container Registry